 Students must take three units in each of the following four categories:

 IV.E.2.a.
 Humanities 110 - Required of all first-year students and of all transfer students.
 Sophomore or junior transfers may substitute either Humanities 220 or two units from Humanities 211, 212, 231 and 232, and one additional unit from Group I or Group II for the Humanities 110 requirement.

 IV.E.2.b.
-Group I - 3 units from one of the following subjects, of which 2 must come from the same subject: Art; Comparative Race and Ethnicity Studies; Dance; Humanities; language courses (Chinese, French, German, Greek, Latin, Russian, Spanish); literature courses and creative writing (English, Comparative Literature, Creative Writing, Chinese, Classics, French, German, Russian, Spanish, or Literature); Music; Philosophy; Theatre.
+Group I - 3 units from one of the following subjects, of which 2 must come from the same subject: Art; Comparative Race and Ethnicity Studies; Dance; Humanities; language courses (Chinese, French, German, Greek, Latin, Russian, Spanish); literature courses and creative writing (ancient Mediterranean studies, English, Comparative Literature, Creative Writing, Chinese, French, German, Russian, Spanish, or Literature); Music; Philosophy; Theatre.
 If two units are being taken in language classes, the two units must be in the same language.

 IV.E.2.c.
-Group II- 3 units from one of the following subjects, of which 2 must come from the same subject: Anthropology, Classics (only archaeology and ancient history classes), Comparative Race and Ethnicity Studies, Economics, International and Comparative Policy Studies, History, Humanities, Linguistics, Political Science, Religion, Sociology.
+Group II- 3 units from one of the following subjects, of which 2 must come from the same subject: ancient Mediterranean studies (only archaeology and ancient history classes), Anthropology, Comparative Race and Ethnicity Studies, Economics, International and Comparative Policy Studies, History, Humanities, Linguistics, Political Science, Religion, Sociology.